 Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.

 Screening and Classification; Criminal Offender Record Information (CORI) Information

 Screening and Classification

-- Facilities must screen all individuals at admission and upon transfer to assess their risk of experiencing or perpetrating abuse, including identifying those who may be at risk because of their transgender status, gender non-conformity, sexual orientation, or intersex condition.
+- Facilities must screen all individuals at admission and upon transfer to assess their risk of experiencing or perpetrating abuse, including identifying those who may be at risk because of their sexual orientation or being trans, nonbinary, or intersex.
 The individual’s own perception of their vulnerability must also be considered.